Sampling the Vino

 Brunello di Montalcino exudes the smell of mossy, damp earth and musky berries.
 It tastes of dark, sweet fruits and dry vanilla.
 It's also the backbone of Montalcino's economy.
 As the deep ruby liquid mellows to garnet, the wine takes on its characteristic complex and slightly tannic aspect.
 Brunello is one of Italy's mightiest reds, a brawny wine that can tackle the rarest bistecca alla fiorentina.
 It's also the perfect accompaniment to game, pungent mushroom sauces, and aged cheeses.

 Although Montalcino has produced wine for centuries, its flagship Brunello is a recent development, born out of late-19th-century sangiovese experiments to concentrate the grapes through strict cultivation methods.
 Most Brunellos are drinkable after about 4 to 5 years in the bottle, and the complex ones are best after 10 years or so (few last beyond 30 years).
-Bottles of 2001 are excellent.
-Avoid 2002, but Brunello bucked the Tuscan trend by producing good 2003s.
-Every vintage since 2004 is considered very good or better, with 2007, by many reviews, shaping up to be truly outstanding.
-Montalcino's wine consortium (tel.
-0577-848-246; www.consorziobrunellodimontalcino.it) is at Piazza Cavour 8, and staff members are happy to answer questions and provide information on vini.
+Staff members at Montalcino's wine consortium Consorzio del Vino Brunello di Montalcino (www.consorziobrunellodimontalcino.it; tel.
+0577-848246), Piazza Cavour 8, can provide info on local wines and steer you to vineyards that are open to the public.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.